 Come to me, my sleeping talent.
 Why are you rubbing your eyes in that amusing manner—are you blinded by the sun?
 It’s true, isn’t it, just how bright it shines?
 You’re laughing?
-Ah, laugh, laugh—there is so little laughter and people.
+Ah, laugh, laugh—people have so little laughter.
 I too will be laughing with you.
 Look, there’s a swallow flying—let’s fly after it!
 The grave has made you heavy?
 And what is that strange horror I see in your eyes—as if a reflection of the grave’s darkness?
 No, no, there’s no need.
 Don’t cry.
 I’m telling you, don’t cry!

 After all, life is so wonderful for the resurrected!

 And you, my little hopes!
 Your faces are so funny and cute.
-Amusing, chubby tot, who are you?
+Amusing chubby tot, who are you?
 I do not remember you.
 And what is making you laugh?
 Or has the very grave failed to frighten you?
 Quieten down, my children, quieten down.
-Why are you picking on her—see how small she is, pale and weak?
+Why are you picking on her—see how small, pale and weak she is?
 Live in peace—and don’t spin me.
-Don’t you know that I too was in a grave, and now my head is spinning from the sun, from the air and from joy.
+Don’t you know that I too was in the grave, and now my head is spinning from the sun, from the air and from joy.